phan/phan/internal/Phan-Config-Settings.md

 ## phpdoc_type_mapping

-This setting maps case insensitive strings to union types.
+This setting maps case-insensitive strings to union types.

 This is useful if a project uses phpdoc that differs from the phpdoc2 standard.